JuanIrache/mgjson/readme.md

 ## Notes

-Actual files filled with data will have to change a lot depending on the contained data, but since online documentation is very scarce, I thought this demo was worth posting.
+Real world files filled with data from different sources can have different structures and data types than the examples here, but since online documentation is very scarce, I thought these demos were worth posting.

 For instructions on how to use the imported data, see [Work with Data-driven animation](https://helpx.adobe.com/after-effects/using/data-driven-animations.html)